60 Jie2 節

-Text: Jie (restriction); (moderate restriction can bring about) smooth progress.
+Jie (restriction): Moderate restriction can bring about smooth progress.
 Bitter Jie does not permit persistence.

-Commentary on the text: Jie (restriction); (moderate restriction can bring about) smooth progress; (those of) rigidity and tenderness separate, and (through this the one of) rigidity attains the axle centre (where the principle of moderation is available).
+Commentary on the text: Jie (restriction): Moderate restriction can bring about smooth progress; those of rigidity and tenderness separate, and through this the one of rigidity attains the axle centre where the principle of moderation is available.
 Bitter Jie does not permit persistence; it is destitute of the norm.
-(Jie exhibits its norm in the form of) undergoing peril (of the external trigram Kan) with joy (performed by the internal trigram Dui).
-(Line 5 is in a position) to occupy the right post in carrying out Jie, (and) to progress without obstruction through moderation and righteousness.
-Heaven and earth have Jie, (by virtue of which) four seasons occur; to set up regulations by means of Jie, (with a view to) not compromising the people’s finances, or hurting them.
+Jie exhibits its norm in the form of undergoing peril (of the external trigram Kan) with joy (existing in the internal trigram Dui).
+Line 5 is in a position to occupy the right post in carrying out Jie, and to progress without obstruction through moderation and righteousness.
+Heavens and earth have Jie, whereby four seasons occur.
+By means of Jie regulations are set up, with a view to not compromising the people’s finances, and hurting them.

 Moderate restriction can bring about smooth progress.
 Severe and excessive restriction is bitter Jie (restriction), which cannot last long.

-Hexagram Jie is formed after the top line of trigram Qian (perseverance, heaven) separates from the other masculine lines and goes to the middle position of trigram Kun (submissiveness, earth) occupying the axle centre and restricting the feminine.
-The middle line of trigram Kun separates from the other feminine lines and comes to the top position of trigram Qian to restrict the masculine.
+Hexagram Jie is formed after the top line of trigram Qian2 (perseverance, heaven) separates from the other masculine lines and goes to the middle position of trigram Kun1 (submissiveness, earth) occupying the axle centre and restricting the feminine.
+The middle line of trigram Kun1 separates from the other feminine lines and comes to the top position of trigram Qian2 to restrict the masculine.